potinlai/libcper/README.md

 cmake .
 make
 ```
 A static library file for the parsing library will be written to `lib/`, and test executables will be written to `bin/`.
+To build the Python bindings in addition to all C libraries, add the argument `-DBUILD_PYTHON_LIBS` to your `cmake` command.

 ### Cross Compilation
 To cross compile for ARM/AArch64 architecture from x86, instead use the below commands (ensure `cmake clean .` beforehand).